-A work that incorporates audio, object-making, sculptural installation, and performance to explore the relationship between trauma, memory and the body.
-The project is based on a very specific, mostly-forgotten childhood memory.
-I’m fascinated by the ability of our brains to block out traumatic events from our conscious memory, but their inability to prevent those events from making their mark in ways that impact us into adulthood.
+A work that incorporates audio and performance to explore the relationship between trauma, memory and the body.
+The project is based on a very specific, mostly-forgotten childhood memory; I’m fascinated by the ability of our brains to block out traumatic events from our conscious memory, but their inability to prevent those events from making their mark in ways that impact us into adulthood.
 I often wonder how much this childhood trauma had a role in the formation of my personality, my physicality, or my disabilities.
-During the live performance of the work, I am required to keep cycling as long as I want the audience to be able to hear the work; this endurance piece requires me to continue seeking resolution for an event that cannot be resolved.
-It is endless, exhausting, manic.
-Through this work, I am attempting to set in motion a process by which I can trigger the emergence of memories long-buried by past trauma.
+Through this work and the revisiting of dreams long forgotten, I am attempting to set in motion a process by which I can trigger the emergence of memories long-buried by past trauma while also engaging in an ongoing project of resisting the imperative to demonstrate the output of labour in performance; sometimes rest is part of the work.
 This experiment in personal betterment and catharsis through the creative process has a long art historical tradition.
 In my own practice, this type of experiment walks a tightrope between earnestness and cynicism; setting up (usually hilariously futile) challenges to my personal limitations, and attempts to make myself into something that I am not serve to highlight the futility of the search for perfection and the altogether human desire for knowledge.

 + for the last 10 minutes of the hour, audiovisual roomtone of the studio of Laura Kikauka as part of the Different From The One series.

 Gabriela Areal is a cellist and composer from Buenos-Aires, Argentina dedicated to experimental music.
 She runs the concert series and publishing house SAGITAL and is both a passive and active member of LCollective ensemble.